Hadoop HDFS Architecture Explanation and Assumptions

 HDFS Assumption and Goals

 Hardware failure is no more exception; it has become a regular term.
 HDFS instance consists of hundreds or thousands of server machines, each of which is storing part of the file system’s data.
 There exist a huge number of components that are very susceptible to hardware failure.
 This means that there are some components that are always non-functional.
 So the core architectural goal of HDFS is quick and automatic fault detection/recovery.

 HDFS applications need streaming access to their datasets.
 Hadoop HDFS is mainly designed for batch processing rather than interactive use by users.
 The force is on high throughput of data access rather than low latency of data access.
 It focuses on how to retrieve data at the fastest possible speed while analyzing logs.

 III.
 Large datasets

-HDFS always needs to work with large data sets.
-Standard practice is to have a file in HDFS of size ranging from gigabytes to terabytes.
-The design of HDFS architecture is such a way that it is best to store and retrieve a huge amount of data.
-HDFS should provide high aggregate data bandwidth.
-It should also be able to scale up to hundreds of nodes on a single cluster.
-It should be good enough to deal with tens of millions of files on a single instance.
+HDFS works with large data sets.
+In standard practices, a file in HDFS is of size ranging from gigabytes to petabytes.
+The architecture of HDFS should be design in such a way that it should be best for storing and retrieving huge amounts of data.
+HDFS should provide high aggregate data bandwidth and should be able to scale up to hundreds of nodes on a single cluster.
+Also, it should be good enough to deal with tons of millions of files on a single instance.

 IV.
 Simple coherency model

-It works on theory write-once-read-many access model for files.
-Once the file is created, written and closed should not be changed.
-This resolves the data coherency issues and enables high throughput data access.
+It works on a theory of write-once-read-many access model for files.
+Once the file is created, written, and closed, it should not be changed.
+This resolves the data coherency issues and enables high throughput of data access.
 A MapReduce-based application or web crawler application perfectly fits in this model.
 As per apache notes, there is a plan to support appending writes to files in the future.

 V. Moving computation is cheaper than moving data